-What follows is a step-by-step guide on how you can roll-out the use of e-invoices in your business.
+A step-by-step guide follows on how you can roll out e-invoices in your business.

-Even though there are a couple of Access Point providers in Singapore, you should be sure to work with one that can handle your business’s short and long-term needs.
+Even though there are a few Access Point providers in Singapore, you should be sure to work with one that can handle your business’s short and long-term needs.

 So, before you settle on Singapore based PEPPOL Access Point provider, here’s what you need to ask them;

 How Long Will it Take to See the Value of the e-Invoicing Software?

 Sure, implementing and eventually adopting an e-invoicing solution can be a rigorous and lengthy procedure.
 But it doesn’t have to be.